mlx-vis: GPU-Native Dimensionality Reduction on Apple Silicon

-\texttt{mlx-vis} addresses both the fragmentation and the performance gap.
-It reimplements all eight methods plus NNDescent $k$-nearest neighbor search~\citep{dong2011nndescent} in pure MLX~\citep{mlx2023}, Apple's array framework for Metal GPU.
-MLX is built on Metal, Apple's low-level GPU API analogous to CUDA, and exposes a NumPy-compatible array interface with lazy evaluation, JIT compilation via \texttt{@mx.compile}, and unified memory access that eliminates CPU-GPU data transfers.
-The broader MLX ecosystem includes libraries for language models, diffusion, and speech, but to our knowledge no prior work has targeted dimensionality reduction and visualization.
-Every operation in the \texttt{mlx-vis} pipeline runs on GPU: PCA preprocessing, $k$-NN graph construction, gradient-based optimization, and rendering.
-The library exports a uniform API where each method is instantiated with its hyperparameters and called via \texttt{fit\_transform(X)}.
-An optional callback mechanism captures per-epoch snapshots for animation.
+This paper presents \texttt{mlx-vis}, a library that addresses both the dependency fragmentation and the hardware utilization gap through a single design principle: reimplement everything in pure MLX~\cite{mlx2023}.
+MLX is Apple's array framework for Metal GPU, exposing a NumPy-compatible interface with lazy evaluation, JIT compilation via \texttt{@mx.compile}, and unified memory access that eliminates CPU-GPU data transfers.
+The resulting library depends only on MLX and NumPy.

-A distinctive feature of \texttt{mlx-vis} is its GPU-native visualization pipeline.
-Rather than delegating rendering to matplotlib, the library implements a circle-splatting renderer in MLX with scatter-add alpha blending, piping frames to \texttt{ffmpeg} with hardware H.264 encoding.
-A double-buffering scheme overlaps GPU rendering with I/O, producing 800-frame animations in 1.4 seconds.
-Unlike general-purpose tools such as Datashader, this renderer is purpose-built for embedding animation.